-- »Koon, Smith and Vousden Each Scoop $500K Prizes at partypoker
+- »Koon, Smith and Vousden Scoop $500K Prizes at PartyPoker

-Koon, Smith and Vousden Each Scoop $500K Prizes at partypoker
+Koon, Smith and Vousden Scoop $500K Prizes at PartyPoker

 The inaugural Poker Masters Online series at partypoker is nearing its conclusion and the bringing out the big guns.
 A trio of $25,500 buy-in events recently crowned their champions and they each took home more than $500,000.

 partypoker Poker Masters #16: $1M Gtd NLHE 8-Max

 Team partypoker member Jason Koon won the first $25,500 buy-in event for a cool $549,000.
 Koon overcame one of the toughest final tables on record to secure victory.

 Dan Smith was the first of the eight finalists to bust.
 Smith collected $81,000 for his efforts.
 Koon’s fellow partypoker team mate Joni Jouhkimainen then fell in seventh for $85,500.
 Dario Sammartino, the 2019 WSOP Main Event runner-up, ran out of steam in sixth place.
 The Austria-based Italian won $99,000, which was the last prize not to be worth six-figures.

 Juan Pardo left Spain to live in the United Kingdom so he could continue his online poker career.
 His $126,000 score here vindicated that decision.
 Conor Beresford joined Pardo on the rail in fourth-place, a finish worth $162,000.

 Stephen O’Dwyer saw his tournament come to an abrupt end in third-place.
 The high stakes specialist turned his $25,500 into a colossal $252,000.